 If you live or travel in Beltsville, be aware that no matter how upscale the dwelling is, bed bugs could be present.
 Bed bug bites can be nasty, painful and at risk of becoming infected, but bites are just the beginning.
 If you move from a place with a bed bug infestation, your home may be the next place they infest because bed bugs can travel on you or in your belongings.

 If you have suffered bed bug bites and found that the bugs followed you after moving out of a Beltsville hotel or have been hiding in your apartment, you should call us right away.
 Whitney, LLP has recovered over $11 million in compensation for clients who are victims in bed bug cases.
-We offer free consultations, so you do not need to worry about out-of-pocket fees or expenses.
+We offer legal consultations, so you do not need to worry about out-of-pocket fees or expenses.
 Give us a call today at 410-583-8000.

 Bed Bugs in Beltsville Apartments